hanyuhanyuhanyu/GodzamoKrazy/README.md

 ## Changes in this fork

 Current differences from the oficial release:
-* Fix to auto-Godzamok behaviour so that cookie count will not decrease drastically if enabled
-* With auto-Godz active, cap rebuy at 500 buildings to balance gain and loss
-* Smarter Force the Hand of Fate auto-spellcasting by not blindly selecting clots and other negative effects
-* Smarter season behaviour by swapping to Easter on Cookie Storms when not all eggs are unlocked
-* Implemented two advanced Auto Cast behaviours, see documentation below
-* Automatically buys brokers and upgrades the market office
-* Attempts to shortens time a debuff remains active
-* Automatically upgrades and pets the dragon
-* Automatically sets dragon auras
 * Updated for 2.048 (Cortex bakers etc.)
+* Autocast changes:
+** Attempt to shorten time a debuff remains active
+** Smarter Force the Hand of Fate auto-spellcasting by not blindly selecting clots and other negative effects ** Implement two advanced Auto Cast combos (see documentation below) ** Automatically start a Sugar Frenzy during big combos ** Add 'autoSweet' function to continually ascend until a Sweet spell is found
+* auto-Godzamok changes:
+** Buy Mines and Factories
+** Cap rebuy to 500 buildings to balance gain and loss
+* Season changes:
+** Swap to Easter on Cookie Storms when not all eggs are unlocked ** Swap to Halloween if wrinklers are active and you still need spooky cookies
+* Bank changes:
-* Automatically take loans during big click frenzy combos
+** Automatically buy brokers and upgrade the market office ** Automatically take loans during big click frenzy combos
-* Automatically start a Sugar Frenzy during big combos
+* Dragon changes:
+** Automatically upgrade and pet the dragon
+** Automatically set dragon auras
-* Automatically sets the Pantheon
+* Automatically set the Pantheon

 ## How to use